teamiceberg/kubernetes-learnings/README.md

 This space is to emulate the deployment stack at Alembic Technologies and learn from it.

-MultiPass set local.passphrase does NOT work on Mac OS.
+IMPORTANT: 'multiPass set local.passphrase' does NOT work on Apple M1 silicon.
 Better to directly inject client certs to the daemon.

-MultiPass client certificate injection directly to multipass dameon is like so:
+Direct injection of multiPass client certificate to multipass dameon is like so:

 sudo cp ~/Library/Application\ Support/multipass-client-certificate/multipass_cert.pem \
   /var/root/Library/Application\ Support/multipassd/authenticated-certs/multipass_client_certs.pem